WORLD LEADERS RECOGNIZED SCIENTIFIC LEADERS +20,000 SURGERIES PERFORMED

 What is pseudomyxoma peritonei?

 Pseudomyxoma peritonei is a rare clinical condition characterized by progressive accumulation of mucinous material in the abdominal cavity.
-It usually originates from a ruptured appendicular mucinous tumor, although it can also come from ovarian or other tumors.
+It usually originates from a ruptured appendicular mucinous tumor, although it can also arise from ovarian or other mucinous tumors.
+It is colloquially known as "jelly belly".

 It is a slow-growing condition that can remain indolent for years.
 However, without treatment, the progressive accumulation of mucin causes compression of abdominal organs, intestinal obstruction, and nutritional deterioration.

-Cytoreductive surgery with HIPEC is the treatment of choice and can achieve cure rates above 80% in low-grade cases when complete resection is achieved.
+Cytoreductive surgery with HIPEC is the treatment of choice and can achieve cure rates above 80% in low-grade cases when complete resection is achieved — making this the most favorable prognosis among all peritoneal malignancies.

 Why request a second opinion for pseudomyxoma peritonei?

-This rare condition requires management in specialized centers with extensive experience.
+This rare condition requires management in specialized centers with extensive documented experience.

-Confirm histological diagnosis and grade, which determines prognosis.
+Confirm histological diagnosis and grade (LAMN vs. mucinous adenocarcinoma), which determines prognosis.

 Evaluate resectability